ejsadiarin/dotfiles/README.md

 # Exquisite Configs
 - flexible, heavenly fast, and exquisite.
 A beautiful crossover of practicality and aesthetics.
+- mainly focused on having fast keymaps/keybindings with the least mental overhead possible

 ### NOTE:
   - this can run on any installation/distro Linux and any de/wm (except for NixOS)
   - my current setup (as of 2024-01-02 1:20 PM):